Episode 105: Rinaldo Walcott, Canadian Academic and Writer

 Erick Taylor Woodby

-Erick Taylor Woodby is the creator, host, and producer of the top-ranked biweekly Our Black Gay Diaspora Podcast.
-Erick interviews Black LGBTQ+ citizens who share about who they are in their countries and professions.
-In over 95 episodes, 25 countries have been represented.
-Erick is committed to highlighting a population often overlooked by mainstream, LGBTQ+, and Black media outlets.
+Committed to building bridges across borders, Erick Taylor Woodby is the creator, host, and producer of the top-ranked biweekly Our Black Gay Diaspora Podcast, interviewing Black LGBTQ+ citizens who share about who they are in their countries and professions.
+In over 100 episodes, 25 countries and 43 professions have been showcased.
+Woodby highlights a population often overlooked by mainstream, LGBTQ+, and Black media outlets.

 https://www.ericktaylorwoodby.com/